In not-so-breaking news: Not all calories are created equal.

-Pick easy, make-ahead recipes that include ingredients high in fiber and/or protein, like sweet potato egg cups or blueberry banana oatmeal muffins.
-Fill your tank with filling, nutritious foods in the morning and you’ll be less tempted to stop for an apple fritter (460 calories) or a sausage-egg biscuit (530 calories) on the way to the office.
+Fill your tank with filling, nutritious foods in the morning and you’ll be less tempted to stop for an apple fritter (460 calories) or a sausage-egg biscuit (470 calories) on the way to the office.
 This may save you about 140 calories each day.

-If you’ve gotta have your flavored latte, you still have some options: ask for fewer pumps of syrup, swap to sugar-free syrup if available, or switch to non-fat milk.
+If you’ve gotta have your flavored latte, you still have some options: Ask for fewer pumps of syrup, swap to sugar-free syrup if available, or switch to low-fat milk.

 Pro tip: You won’t save a lot of calories by swapping in almond, soy, or coconut milk — most coffee places only offer sweetened versions, so make sure to ask first.

 A 12-ounce can of soda contains 155 calories, and almost all of it is from added sugar — 37 grams.
 (For reference, the American Heart Association recommends no more than 25 grams per day for women and 36 grams for men.)